 Global distribution.
 Total ozone varies strongly with latitude over the globe, with the largest values occurring at middle and high latitudes (see Figure Q4-1).
-This is a result of winds that circulate air in the stratosphere, moving tropical air rich in ozone toward the poles in fall and winter.
-Regions of low total ozone occur at polar latitudes in winter and spring as a result of the chemical destruction of ozone by chlorine and bromine gases (see Q11 and Q12).
-The smallest values of total ozone (other than in the Antarctic in spring) occur in the tropics in all seasons, in part because the thickness of the ozone layer is smallest in the tropics.
+This is a result of winds that circulate air in the stratosphere, moving tropical air rich in ozone toward the poles.
+Since about 1980, regions of low total ozone have occurred at polar latitudes in winter and spring as a result of the chemical destruction of ozone by chlorine and bromine gases (see Q11 and Q12).
+The smallest values of total ozone (other than in the Antarctic in spring) occur in the tropics in all seasons, in part because the troposphere extends to a higher altitude in the tropics, and consequently, the thickness of the ozone layer is smallest there.

 Natural variations.
 The variations of total ozone with latitude and longitude come about for two reasons.
 First, natural air motions mix air between regions of the stratosphere that have high ozone values and those that have low ozone values.
 Air motions also increase the vertical thickness of the ozone layer near the poles, which increases the value of total ozone in those regions.
 Tropospheric weather systems can temporarily reduce the thickness of the stratospheric ozone layer in a region, lowering total ozone at the same time.
-Second, variations occur as a result of changes in the balance of chemical production and loss processes as air moves to new locations over the globe.
-Reductions in solar ultraviolet radiation exposure, for example, will reduce the production of ozone.
+Second, variations occur as a result of changes in the balance of chemical production and loss processes as air moves to different locations over the globe.
+Reductions in ultraviolet radiation from the sun in its 11-year cycle, for example, reduce the production of ozone.

-Scientists have a good understanding of how chemistry and air motion work together to cause the observed large-scale features in total ozone such as those seen in Figure Q4-1.
+Scientists have a good understanding of how chemistry and air motions work together to cause the observed large-scale features in total ozone, such as those seen in Figure Q4-1.
 Ozone changes are carefully monitored by a large group of investigators using satellite, airborne, and ground-based instruments.
 The analysis of these observations helps scientists to estimate the contribution of human activities to ozone depletion.